theewari/theewari.github.io/_posts/2020-06-26-Linux-hard-soft-links.md

 2. Soft link has a different inode from inode of original

-3. Linking file to directory

-4. Linking exist file to new file
+3. Linking existing file to new file

-5. Linking between different  file system
+4. Linking between different  file system

-6. Linking a directory to another directory
+5. Linking a directory to another directory